dj-urg/digital-methods-coding-introduction/working-with-jupyter.md

 plt.show()
 ```

-### Step 5: Example Exercise - Counting Words in Tweets
+### Step 5: Example Exercise - Analyzing YouTube Video Categories

-In this exercise, you will learn how to load a CSV file containing tweets, count the number of words in each tweet, and visualize the results.
-This will give you hands-on experience with basic data manipulation in a Jupyter Notebook.
+In this exercise, you will learn how to load a CSV file containing YouTube video data, categorize the types of videos, and visualize the distribution of video categories.
+This will give you hands-on experience with basic data manipulation and analysis in a Jupyter Notebook.

 #### 5.1.
 Install Required Libraries